jruns/speedy-utilities-public/README.md

 ### How can I share this plugin with like-minded organizations or individuals?

-Please have them contact [jason.runs@proton.me](mailto:jason.runs@proton.me) with a description of their organization or website purpose.
+Please have them contact [jason.runs@proton.me](mailto:jason.runs@proton.me) with the subject "Requesting access to Speedy Performance Utilities plugin" and a description of their organization or website purpose.
 They will be provided with an installation file if their values align.

 ### How do I configure the utilities?